apex/up/docs/04-configuration.md

 - SRV
 - TXT

-## Custom Domains
+## Stages & Custom Domains

-You may purchase domains via the `up` CLI, or map custom domains from other registrars.
-Up uses Route53 to purchase domains using your AWS account credit card.

-Up supports custom domains by mapping stages.
+Up supports per-stage configuration, such as mapping of custom domains.
 Stage configuration is optional, this example maps all three to sub-domains:

 ```json